ecilasun/e32e/README.md

 - Experiment with _even more_ cores
 - Need terminal output over DVI to be able to retire TTY at one point (i.e. fonts)
 - Perhaps retire TTY to utilize it as a debug port instead
-- Get rid of 'GPU' and move everything over to software using all other cores instead